 The React JS is not a framework; it’s a library that interfaces with the View layer of the MVC architecture and thus does not support routing.
 Apparently, the React community is pretty large, and users can skim through various off-the-shelf and frequently updated components that will help them build their applications faster.

-On the other hand, Angular is a framework and backed by many built-in modules such as Angular routers, Angular HTTP modules, and even Angular forms.
+On the other hand, Angular is a framework and backed by many built-in modules such as Angular routers, Angular https modules, and even Angular forms.
 This makes Angular JS an unfailing tool to kickstart complex web applications.
 Ostensibly, it clears that React might be more appropriate if the team is working on a small project that doesn’t need an array of choices.
-On the contrary, if someone is choosing React, then he/she will probably need to add multifarious custom components to obtain more control over the structure of the code.
+On the contrary, if someone is choosing to React, then he/she will probably need to add multifarious custom components to obtain more control over the structure of the code.
 Herein, Angular may be the clear winner.

 The Path Ahead: